Hawy08/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ***Random Number Last Digit Checker***
 This program assigns a random signed number to the variable number each time it is executed and prints the last digit of the number along with a specific message based on the value of the last digit.

+***ASCII Alphabet Printer***
+This Python program prints the ASCII alphabet in lowercase, without a newline after each character.